Killing of Justine Damond: Investigation

-Trial and conviction
+Trial

 On March 20, 2018, a warrant was issued for third-degree murder and second-degree manslaughter charges, and Noor turned himself in to police.
 He also resigned from the Minneapolis Police Department.
 Bail was set at $400,000, and Noor was released from jail on March 22.
 With the approval of the court, prosecutors later upgraded the charges against Noor to second-degree intentional murder.

 On April 30, 2019, following a jury trial, Noor was convicted of third-degree murder and second-degree manslaughter.
 Under Minnesota law, third-degree murder is defined as "a person causing the death of another by perpetrating an act eminently dangerous to others and without regard for human life, but without intent to cause the death of any person"; second-degree manslaughter is defined as "whoever by culpable negligence, whereby he creates an unreasonable risk and consciously takes the chance of causing death or great bodily harm to another person, causes the death of another is guilty of manslaughter in the second degree".
 After the verdict, his bail was revoked and he was taken to jail to await sentencing.

 The Somali-American Police Association issued a statement after the verdict claiming that racial bias contributed to Noor's conviction.

 On June 7, 2019, Noor was sentenced to 12½ years in prison.
 He was initially incarcerated at Oak Park Heights prison, but was transferred out of state to North Dakota State Penitentiary in Bismarck in July 2019 for his safety.